Available for a suggested donation of $7.00.

 I saw in the night visions, and, behold, one like the Son of man came with the clouds of heaven, and came [ascended] to the Ancient of days, and they brought him near before him.
 And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.
 (Daniel 7:13-14)5

-What powers does this leave the Constitution to claim for the federal government (as in Article 1) or to reserve for the states and the people?
-What made the framers think they had authority to delegate or reserve what was not theirs in the first place?
-They probably looked to the Declaration of Independence for at least some of that authority.
-Although he was not one the Constitutional framers, Thomas Jefferson was instrumental in the wording of the Declaration of Independence, part of which declares that “governments are instituted among men, deriving their just powers from the consent of the governed.”
-If ever there were a humanistic concept, Jefferson’s statement is it.
-It is also a Talmudic model: “No legislation should be imposed on the public unless the majority can conform to it” (Avoda Zara 36a), which inevitably leads to following a multitude in doing evil (Proverbs 23:2).
+What powers does Matthew 28:18 leave the United States Constitution to claim for the federal government (as in Article 1) or to reserve for the states and the people?
+What made the framers think they had authority to delegate or reserve what was not theirs to confer in the first place?
+They probably looked to the Declaration of Independence, which asserts that "governments are instituted among men, deriving their just powers from the consent of the governed," for at least some of that authority.
+But what is found in the Declaration is a humanistic concept and a Talmudic tenet: "No legislation should be imposed on the public unless the majority can conform to it" (Avoda Zara 36a).

 Romans 13

-Let every soul be subject unto the higher powers [Grk. exousia, authorities].
+Let every soul be subject unto the higher powers [exousia: authorities].
 For there is no power but of God: the powers that be are ordained of God.
 Whosoever therefore resisteth the power, resisteth the ordinance of God: and they that resist shall receive to themselves damnation.
 (Romans 13:1-2)

-The Greek word exousia is best translated “authority.”
-Although it is true that Yahweh sets up and removes even the worst of rulers (Daniel 2:21, 4:17), this does not mean that such powers are one and the same as the authorities Christians are obligated to obey.
+The Greek word exousia is best translated "authority."
+Although it is true that Yahweh sets up and removes even the worst of rulers (Daniel 2:21, 4:17), this does not mean such powers are the same authorities Christians are obligated to obey.

 Godly society is based on authority.
 Ungodly society is based on power.
-In a Christian ecclesia, brethren deal with each other by authority – not power.9
+In a Christian ecclesia, brethren deal with each other by authority - not power.7

-These two verses allegedly answer the former question, and thereby ostensibly sanction the powers claimed, delegated, and reserved by the framers.
-However, this interpretation is defensible only if these verses are expunged from their immediate context:
+Romans 13:1-2 allegedly sanctions the powers claimed, delegated, and reserved by the framers.
+However, this interpretation is defensible only if the next two verses are severed from Verses 1 and 2:

 For rulers are not a terror to good works, but to the evil.
 Wilt thou then not be afraid of the power?
 Do that which is good, and thou shalt have praise of the same: For he is the minister of God to thee for good.
 But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth evil.
 (Romans 13:3-4)

-There is only one standard – Yahweh’s morality as found in His laws – for determining what constitutes good and evil.
-Any surrogate standard inevitably causes those who subscribe to it to call “evil good, and good evil” (Isaiah 5:20).
-This is because “they have cast away the law of YHWH of hosts, and despised the word of the Holy One of Israel” (Isaiah 5:24).
+Yahweh's morality as found in His law is the only standard for determining what constitutes good and evil.
+Any surrogate standard causes those who subscribe to it to call "evil good, and good evil" (Isaiah 5:20) because "they have cast away the law of YHWH of hosts, and despised the word of the Holy One of Israel" (Isaiah 5:24).
+Any government not based upon Yahweh's law cannot be the government described in Romans 13:1-4.

-It comes as no surprise that those who attempt to teach that verses 1 and 2 apply to any and all governments ignore verses 3 and 4.
-This is because these verses, in stipulating the type of government to which Christians are to submit, do not even come close to describing all governments.
-In 1743, Colonial preacher Jonathan Mayhew expounded upon the Apostle Paul’s intent in Romans 13:1-4:
+People who teach that Verses 1 and 2 apply to any and all governments ignore Verses 3 and 4.
+By stipulating the type of government to which Christians are to submit, this passage does not come close to describing all governments.
+In 1743, colonial preacher Jonathan Mayhew expounded upon the Apostle Paul's intent in Romans 13:1-4:

 Not all rulers terrorize the wicked, nor do they praise the doers of good.
-In order to be the type of authority or government described by Paul, they must do both.
-Early constitutional government generally qualified in the latter sense, but because, in Amendment 8, they rejected Yahweh’s cruel and unusual punishments by which evildoers are best terrified, they were (among other reasons) disqualified as the type of government to which Romans 13:1-2 can be applied – except in areas where they agree.
-How much more so today?
-More often than not, today’s government (made possible and empowered by the Constitution) is the antithesis of that described by Paul.
-Because today’s government often praises and rewards the workers of iniquity while punishing the righteous, it is condemned by Yahweh:
+In order to be the type of authority or government described by Paul, rulers must do both.
+America's early constitutional government generally qualified in the latter sense, but because it rejected Yahweh's cruel and unusual punishments in Amendment 8, by which evildoers are terrified, America's early constitutional government was disqualified as the type of government to which Romans 13:1-2 can be applied.
+How much more so today!
+More often than not, today's government (made possible and empowered by the Constitution) is the antithesis of the government described by Paul.
+Because today's Constitutional Republic often praises and rewards the workers of iniquity, while punishing the righteous, it is condemned by Yahweh:

 He that justifieth the wicked, and he that condemneth the just, even they both are abomination to YHWH.
 (Proverbs 17:15)

-In Mark 12:17, we find Yeshua’s oft-misused statement: “Render to Caesar the that are Caesar’s, and to God the things that are God’s.”
-Many people have interpreted this statement to mean that Yahweh and Caesar have separate jurisdictions, powers, and possessions.
-Is this true or is there another explanation for Yeshua’s statement?
+In Mark 12:17, we find Jesus' oft-misused statement "Render to Caesar the things that are Caesar's, and to God the things that are God's."
+Many people interpret this to mean Yahweh and Caesar have separate jurisdictions, powers, and possessions.
+Is this true?

 …they [“lewd fellows of the baser sort”] drew Jason and certain brethren unto the rulers of the city, crying, These that have turned the world upside down are come hither also… and these all do contrary to the decrees of Caesar, saying that there is another king, one Jesus.
 (Acts 17:6-7)

-It would seem unfathomable that Jason and the others turned around and financed that which they so strongly objected to.
+It is unfathomable that Jason and the others turned around and supported that to which they so strongly objected:

-Only Yahweh determines what is good and what is evil.
-Consequently, the government described by Paul in Romans 13:1-7 is clearly a Christian government, based upon the moral laws of Yahweh.13 Therefore, the taxes Paul described as due to God’s ministers are biblical taxes.
-Are we then to believe that Yeshua was suggesting that biblical taxes (the tithes) be paid to Caesar?
-The answer is “yes, He was,” provided Caesar was one of His ministers, one of His representatives.
+Because only Yahweh determines what is good and what is evil (Romans 13:4), the government described by Paul in Romans 13:1-7 is clearly a Christian government established upon the moral laws of Yahweh.10 Therefore, the taxes Paul described as due to God's ministers, are Biblical taxes.
+Are we to believe Jesus was suggesting Christians pay Biblical taxes (tithes) to Caesar?

-This brings us back to Yeshua’s answer to the Pharisees and Herodians, “Render to Caesar the that are Caesar’s, and to God the things that are God’s.”
-This statement begs answers to the following two questions: What belongs to Yahweh and what belongs to Caesar?
+What belongs to Yahweh?
+And what belongs to Caesar?
 The answer to the first question answers the second question.
 Yahweh reigns over and owns everything:

 The earth is YHWH’s, and the fulness thereof; the world, and they that dwell therein.
 (Psalm 24:1)

-And from thenceforth Pilate sought to release him: but the Jews cried out, saying, If thou let this man go, thou art not Caesar’s friend: whosoever maketh himself a king speaketh against Caesar.
-When Pilate therefore heard that saying, he brought Jesus forth, and sat down in the judgment seat in a place that is called the Pavement, but in the Hebrew, Gabbatha.
-And it was the preparation of the passover, and about the sixth hour: and he saith unto the Jews, Behold your King!
+And from thenceforth Pilate sought to release him: but the Jews cried out, saying, If thou let this man go, thou art not Caesar's friend: whosoever maketh himself a king speaketh against Caesar.
+When Pilate therefore heard that saying, he brought Jesus forth ... and he saith unto the Jews, Behold your King!
 But they cried out, Away with him, away with him, crucify him.
 Pilate saith unto them, Shall I crucify your King?
 The chief priest answered, We have no king but Caesar.
 (John 19:12-15)

 Click Here to Read Chapter 20